Trump Org.'s longtime CFO chokes up, says he betrayed trust

 Calamari has not been charged with a crime.
 McConney, who was granted immunity, testified for the first five days of the trial in state court in Manhattan.

-Weisselberg told jurors that Trump signed off on his salary reductions and, until being elected president in 2016, personally paid private school tuition for his two grandchildren.
-He did not give any indication that Trump was aware he was maneuvering to avoid taxes.
+Weisselberg told jurors that Trump signed off on his apartment lease and, until becoming president in 2017, personally paid private school tuition for his two grandchildren.

 The company, however, did have a longstanding practice to avoid taxes on the lucrative Christmas bonuses that Trump handed out each year to his company’s executives.